yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/jsonb-set-jsonb-insert.md

 showAsideToc: true
 ---

-**Purpose**: Use `jsonb_set()` to change an existing JSON value that is the value of an existing key-value pair in a JSON _object_ or the value at an existing index in a JSON array.
-Use `jsonb_insert()` to insert a new value, either as the value for a key that doesn't yet exist in a JSON _object_ or beyond the end or before the start of the index range, for a JSON _array_.
+**Purpose**: Use `jsonb_set()` to change a JSON value that is the value of an existing key-value pair in a JSON _object_ or the value at an existing index in a JSON array.
+Use `jsonb_insert()` to insert a value, either as the value for a key that doesn't yet exist in a JSON _object_ or beyond the end or before the start of the index range, for a JSON _array_.

 **Signature:** For `jsonb_set()`: